 It’s time for the big boys to admit it: Slamming and banging weights will likely damage hearing over time.

-For this article on hearing loss resulting from weights being thrown, slammed and banged around at gyms, I consulted with Rachel Raphael, M.A., CCC-A, an audiologist with Mercy Medical Center in Baltimore.
-She’s also a certified group fitness instructor.
+For this article on hearing loss resulting from weights being thrown, slammed and banged around at gyms, the expert source is Rachel Raphael, M.A., CCC-A, an audiologist with ENT Baltimore.

 An audiologist is an expert in hearing loss, measures people’s hearing and fits patients with hearing aids.